 This is a sponsored post, all opinions are my own.

-Before I dive into 9 Important Details About Your Heritage Ancestory.com Can Uncover, I just have to say this has been an enlighting experience for many reasons.
+Before I dive into 9 Important Details About Your Heritage Ancestry.com Can Uncover, I just have to say this has been an enlighting experience for many reasons.
 Doing the research for this post has given me so much light into my ancestry and clarity as well.
 I truly recommend everyone learn about their past as far back as possible.

 RELATED: Motherhood Unfiltered Series